-A lot of us have the idea that working at international school is a way to work and then save way more money than we used to working in our home countries.
+A lot of us have the idea that working as a teacher at international school is a way to work and save way more money than we used to working in our home countries.

 Is that reality or fantasy?